fenago/ruby-programming/lab_guides/Lab_9.md

 at tools available for creating and manipulating relational databases in Ruby.

-Throughout the chapter, we’ll work with a specific example: the implementation of an API for storing personal contacts—an address book.
+Throughout the lab, we’ll work with a specific example: the implementation of an API for storing personal contacts—an address book.
 We’re not so much concerned here with implementing the whole address book as with implementing the programming interface to the database